Inventiva (NASDAQ:IVA) Shares Gap Up to $12.76

 Inventiva S.A.
-(NASDAQ:IVA)’s share price gapped up prior to trading on Monday .
+(NASDAQ:IVA) shares gapped up before the market opened on Monday .
 The stock had previously closed at $12.76, but opened at $13.18.
 Inventiva shares last traded at $13.18, with a volume of 300 shares changing hands.

-Separately, HC Wainwright upped their price objective on shares of Inventiva from $40.00 to $42.00 and gave the company a “buy” rating in a research note on Monday, November 22nd.
+Separately, HC Wainwright increased their price target on shares of Inventiva from $40.00 to $42.00 and gave the company a “buy” rating in a research report on Monday, November 22nd.

 Inventiva SA, a clinical-stage biopharmaceutical company, focuses on the development of oral small molecule therapies for the treatment of non-alcoholic steatohepatitis (NASH), mucopolysaccharidoses (MPS), and other diseases.
 Its lead product candidate is Lanifibranor, which has completed Phase IIb clinical trial to treat NASH.